AI Flashcards Guide: Turn Notes and PDFs into Study-Ready Decks

 Upload → Generate → Review → Tweak → Export → Study → Repeat.
 That rhythm matters more than perfection on the first pass.

-Step 1: Feed It Quality Input
+Step 1: Feed Your AI Flashcard Tool Quality Input

 Garbage in still means garbage out.
 So: